Here’s how to build a Quick & Easy DIY Wood Drawer Front with a pretty routed edge, slab overlay design.

 - 1 3/8 Classic Cove and Bead Router Bit – You can find the Bit I Used From Lowes

-You can see me doing all of these steps in the Quick & Easy DIY Wood Drawer Front video above.
+You can see me doing all of these steps in the Making Drawer Fronts Video above.

 - Cut your 1x Dimensional Lumber to Size.
 You can do this with a table saw or circular saw.
 If you use a Circular Saw, I highly recommend a straight-edge cutting guide.
 You can buy one or clamp a straight board onto the lumber as a guide.